 - Wente Vineyards is recognized as the pioneer of California Chardonnay.
 With fruit from the 1936 vintage, Wente released the nation's first bottling with the varietal name Chardonnay printed on the label.
 Currently, Chardonnay is the number one white wine grape in California with over 100,000 acres planted-the majority is either Wente Clone 4 or another of the Wente Chardonnay Clones. - Concannon Vineyard is recognized as the pioneer of California Cabernet Sauvignon and Petite Sirah.
 In 1961, Concannon introduced America's first varietally labeled Petite Sirah.
-Concannon Cabernet Clones 7, 8 and 11 helped California Cabernet achieve international recognition and are still the most widely planted Cabernet clones in California.
+Concannon Cabernet Clones 7, 8 and 11 helped California Cabernet achieve international recognition and are the most widely planted Cabernet clones in the state 80 percent of the 80,000 acres of Cabernet Sauvignon in California can be traced to a Concannon clone.

-In the last 30 years, there have been important changes in the Livermore Valley that have added a new dimension to the history of the region.
+In recent years, there have been important changes in the Livermore Valley that have added a new dimension to the history of the region.

-- A modern read of the topography has shown a change in the planting of vineyards-growers are moving beyond traditional sites on the valley floor and the rolling hills that ring the valley. - New irrigation technology has made it possible to nurture vines in hillside locations that were previously difficult to cultivate. - Growers and winemakers have begun to work with new grape varieties such as Tempranillo from Spain, Barbera from Italy and Touriga from Portugal.
+- A modern read of the topography and microclimate has inspired growers to look beyond traditional sites on the valley floor and begin planting the rolling hills that ring the valley. - New irrigation and monitoring technology has made it possible to nurture vines in hillside locations that were previously difficult to cultivate. - Growers and winemakers are working with new grape varieties such as Tempranillo from Spain, Barbera from Italy and Touriga from Portugal.

 Attracted to the rich winemaking tradition, unique geography, soils and climate, new winemakers and vineyardists are working alongside fifth generation winegrowers to create a Livermore Valley wine renaissance.
-The region now has more than 50 wineries, varying from limited release, 100-case labors of love to 400,000-case industry leaders.
+The region is now home to more than 50 wineries, varying from limited release, 500-case boutiques to 400,000-case industry leaders.
 The future of Livermore Valley is bright-as promising as it was when the first growers settled the region in the early days of California's winemaking history.